centiLinda/robotic_guide_dog/Arduino/README.md

 ## To set up the load cell
-- Follow [this tutorial](https://learn.sparkfun.com/tutorials/load-cell-amplifier-hx711-breakout-hookup-guide/all) from SparkFun to connect the load cell, HX711 amplifier, and Arduino board.
+- Follow [this tutorial](https://learn.sparkfun.com/tutorials/load-cell-amplifier-hx711-breakout-hookup-guide/all) to connect the load cell, HX711 amplifier, and Arduino board.
 - Install `HX711 Arduino library` and use the example codes to test the readings.
-- Install `rosserial` library and add/edit ROS part of the code.
+- Install `rosserial` library and add/edit ROS-related part of the code.

 ## To launch the node
 ```